 Research

 My research is situated at the intersection of technical and professional communication, the rhetoric of health and medicine, and intersectional feminist studies.
+Through this, I explore how marginalized communities use available technical and rhetorical means to enact change in their local and online communities.

 About My Current Project: